mnosinov/werty-cli-pydev-tools/README.md

      - Maroon
      - DarkCyan
      - DarkGreen
-- you can use tty_colors_pallete.sh to print available colors pallete in terminal or tty - for background colors
+- you can use `tty_colors_pallete.sh` to print available colors pallete in terminal or tty - for background colors.
-- you can use colortest.py to print available colors pallete in terminal or tty - for foreground colors
+- you can use `colortest.py` to print available colors pallete in terminal or tty - for foreground colors.

-##Git settings
+## Git settings
 - generate ssh keys to connect to remote ssh hosts
      ```
 	ssh-keygen
      ```
 - set configuration for git - specify global user name and email
      ```